How is liver cancer staged?

-The stage of a cancer is a description of how widespread it is.
-The stage of a liver cancer is one of the most important factors in looking at treatment options.
+Staging is the process of finding out how widespread the cancer is when it is found.
+The stage of a liver cancer is an important factors in looking at treatment options.
+It also can help predict outlook for survival.
 Not all doctors use the same system to stage liver cancer.

 The staging systems for most types of cancer depend only on the extent of the cancer, but most patients with liver cancer have damage to the rest of their liver along with their cancer.
 This means that the liver might not be working as well as it should, which also affects treatment options and the outlook for the patient.

-Although the AJCC system defines the extent of liver cancer in some detail, it does not take liver function into account.
+Although the AJCC system defines the extent of liver cancer in some detail, it does not consider liver function.
 Several other staging systems include both of these factors.

-Cancers that have spread throughout most of the liver or have spread to other organs are called advanced.
+- Cancers that have spread outside the liver to lymph nodes or other organs are called metastatic or advanced.

-Because people with liver cancer often have cirrhosis too, doctors treating liver cancer want to know how well the liver is working.
+Because people with liver cancer often have livers that don’t work well because of cirrhosis, the doctors treating your liver cancer will need to know how well the rest of your liver is working.
 They use a system called the Child-Pugh score, which measures several different substances in the blood, fluid in the belly, and brain function to do this.